-Really Trying at the Yale School of Drama's University Theatre, one of many superb performance venues open to undergraduates.
+Drama's University Theatre, one of many superb performance venues open to undergraduates.

-Whether you want to become a professional artist, continue a passion, try something new, or simply immerse yourself in appreciating great theater, music, dance, films, and exhibitions, a spectacular array of options awaits you at Yale.
-Major or take courses in Architecture, Art, Computing and the Arts, Film Studies, Music, or Theater Studies.
+Whether you want to become a professional artist, continue a passion, try something new, or simply immerse yourself in great theater, music, dance, films, and exhibitions, a spectacular array of options awaits you at Yale.
+Major or take courses in Architecture, Art, Computing and the Arts.
+Film and Media Studies, Music, or Theater and Performance Studies.
 Tap into the extraordinary resources of Yale's Center for Collaborative Arts and Media, Yale University Art Gallery, Yale Center for British Art, and world-class professional schools of Art, Architecture, Drama, and Music.
-Outside the classroom there are more than 100 officially registered campus-wide arts groups, troupes, ensembles, societies, and publications.
-These organizations cater to such disparate interests as hip-hop, classical chamber music, Chinese calligraphy, and fashion design.
-Many-like the Yale Glee Club, the Yale Dramatic Association (the Dramat), the Yale Concert Band, and the a cappella groups-are part of the long-established, deeply rooted history and lore of Yale College.
-Within this vibrant creative life, students have the freedom to create something totally new even as they become part of Yale's legendary arts tradition.
+Outside the classroom there are more than 100 officially registered campus-wide arts groups, troupes, ensembles, societies, and publications catering to such disparate interests as hip-hop, classical chamber music, Chinese calligraphy, and fashion design.
+Manylike the Yale Glee Club, Yale Dramatic Association (the Dramat), Yale Concert Band, and the a cappella groups-are part of the long-established, deeply rooted history and lore of Yale College.
+Within this vibrant creative life, students have the freedom to create something totally new even as they become part of Yale's legendary